JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 Determines if the operation is running in offline mode.

-Depends on Gradle start parameters
+Depends on Gradle start parameters.

 {style="narrow"}
 Type